GET IN TOUCH

 Interest on Unpaid Taxes

 One percent interest is assessed each month on any past-due tax until the taxpayer pays the balance in full.
-A minimum of five dollars of interest is due the first month, regardless of the outstanding balance.
-Interest compounds monthly, applying to the original tax and previously assessed interest.
-This accumulation significantly increases the total amount owed over time.
+A minimum of $5 in interest is due the first month, regardless of the outstanding balance.
+Interest compounds monthly, applying to the original tax and previously assessed interest, significantly increasing the total amount owed over time.

 Collections Process